uma-dev/GCP-course/notes.md

     - Regional
     - Private (only internal IP address)
     - Alpha (early features)

 - Node pool is a set of nodes with the same configuration within a cluster.

+### Pods
+They are the smallest deployable unit in Kubernetes and they can contain one or more containers.
+Some of their features are:

+- Each pod is assigned an ephemeral IP address
+- The containers inside a pod shares:
+  - Network
+  - Storage
+  - IP Address
+  - Ports
+  - Volumes